cmdr2/blender-xr-regression-tests/README.md

 Tests Blender's XR API with a virtual XR device (using `ox`).
 Useful during development and CI.

-The ox runtime will be loaded into the running Blender process, avoiding cross-process communication (i.e. no IPC/HTTP).
+The ox runtime will run inside the running Blender process, avoiding cross-process communication (i.e. no IPC/HTTP).

 This tests repo would ideally move into [Blender's tests folder](https://github.com/blender/blender/tree/main/tests/python).